 And lets not get into rear-facing car seat in a small car.
 The extra space and approved safety angle to adhere to often means you are left with not much space to even fit yourself in the front seats.

 We have now come up with a list of the best car seats for small cars to make your car seat buying experience a less painful one.
+With these, you no longer have to contemplate upsizing your car.
 They are mostly convertible ones, and if you don't know what these are, we have put together a short explanation for you below.

 1. What is A Convertible Car Seat?